manuelbieh/react-book/advanced-concepts/context-api.md

 The Context API has been designed to distribute data from a component to so-called data _consumers_ without explicitly passing props through the whole component tree.
 This is immensely useful for language settings as well as a global styling schema \("Theme"\).

-The Context API consists of two main actors: The **Context Provider** as well as the **Context Consumer**.The **Provider** acts as a central instance for the corresponding data structure whereas the **Consumer** can _consume_ this data at any point in the app.
+The Context API consists of two main actors: The **Context Provider** as well as the **Context Consumer**.
+The **Provider** acts as a central instance for the corresponding data structure whereas the **Consumer** can _consume_ this data at any point in the app.
 It forms some sort of "semi-global" data instance which is only valid in certain parts of the component hierarchy.

 This does not mean that the data structure cannot be complex.
-It is not limited to Strings or Arrays but can consist of complex data.
+It is not limited to strings or arrays but can consist of complex data.
 An application can have an unlimited amount of Contexts \(for example one for the user-chosen language, one for the styling schema etc.\) and Providers can be reused with different values.
 But let's take it one step at a time.

 ## API